3 dead, 11 wounded in downtown Philadelphia shooting

 Two handguns were recovered, including one with an extended magazine, police said.
 No arrests have been made.

-Pace said police were asking business owners to review video from surveillance cameras.

-The department said on Twitter to avoid the area.
 South Street is known for its entertainment venues and night life with multiple bars, restaurants and businesses.
+Surveillance video from a local business posted by WTXF-TV showed scores of people milling about on the sidewalks and in the street who then suddenly began to flee en masse as the gunfire began.

+Pace said police expect to be able to gather “a lot of video surveillance footage” from the many businesses along the street later in the day to try to identify suspects.

+Eric Walsh, closing up the outdoor seating area of a bar along the block, told The Philadelphia Inquirer that the scene was “chaos.”
+He said he saw a young woman collapse to the ground on the corner.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.